Here's a brief guide to what traders are talking about right now

-From Dave Lutz at JonesTrading, here’s a super quick guide to what traders are talking about right now:
+Via Dave Lutz at JonesTrading, here’s a quick guide to what traders are talking about on Wednesday morning:

 Good Morning!
-Yen is ripping higher this AM.
-Everyone stunned Kuroda shot a blank.
-Smashed EU Equities, with chants of “Sell in May” intensifying.
-Thanks to FB tho, we have QQQs “only” off 50bp while Spoos / Russell a bit worse.
-It’s a sea of red in Europe still, with most exchanges just off overnight lows.
-The DAX and FTSE down 1%, with Banks among biggest losers on the BoJ, and Lloyds getting whacked in London on #s.
-Every sector is buried red in Frankfurt in heavy volume, as Industrials are clubbed for nearly 3%.
-In Asia, Nikkei dove 3.6% as the Yen has its 3rdbiggest gain in 10years and Banks lost over 6%.
-Japan is closed tomorrow — while Shanghai lost 20bp, weighed down by Tech.
-Aussie bucked the trend, jumping 70bp as BHP surged.
-India had a sharp give-back of their bid from yesterday.
+US Futures are getting whacked early, with the S&P off 1.8% and Nasdaq 2% – Equities are still following Oil, and WTI is keeping up its downward trajectory into Expiry later today.
+Earnings not helping, as Financials continue to be punished and Tech hardware under sharp pressure this week on IBM’s #s.
+Over in Europe, Most markets are getting smoked for 3%+.
+Every major sector is off at least 2%, with financials and discretionary names the heaviest hit on volume that is nearing 2x normal.
+In London, the FTSE is nearing a bear market — Banks getting crushed with Barclays, Standard Chartered and HSBC all down 4%+, but the epicentre remains is a 6%+ drop in the miners.
+In Asia, India Fresh 52-week lows, while the Nikkei lost almost 4% to plunge into Bear Market territory as the Yen gathers upward mojo.
+Hang Seng lost 3.8% as Energy issues were pummelled and the HK$ gapped to 10Y lows — while Shanghai lost 1% in another volatile session.
+Volumes across Asia were elevated relative to 20day averages.

-Dovish tailwinds from FOMC and “haven” flows flushing toward Treasuries and Gold early — with the US 10YY trying to hold the 50dma down near 1.82%, while the bid under Bunds has driven their 10YY back towards 22bp.
-The $ is under pressure, as the Bank of Japan’s inaction this morning has spooked investors, causing the $/Y to collapse near 108 and the NZ$ ripping as they stood pat on rates.
-Weaker Dollar is a tailwind for commodities, and given Ore jumps back 3% and Rebar climbs 2% in China, the US Miners may outperform a bit.
-WTI is off small, failing yesterday’s $48.50 peak in the overnight but holding near these 5M highs.
-Natty Gas remains under good pressure into Inventory data, losing 2% early.
+Haven trades en fuego, with Gold up 50bp and heavy buying Treasuries pushing the 10YY below 2%, nearing a test of the August/October “Double bottom” near 1.9%.
+Fed Funds are in fast retreat on another March Hike, now showing a 23% chance, down from 52% at the start of January.
+Commodity Currencies getting crushed this AM — Rouble record lows, Loonie hit into BoC call at 10 am, while the Mexican Peso, Kiwi and Aussie $s are whacked on Oil.
+We also have some Dollar Peg nightmares — HK$ hits 10Y low (China) and Saudi (Oil) bans shorting the peg — keep an eye on $ strength on haven flows.
+Save Gold (Haven) and Natty (Winter storm), all commodities are under pressure.
+Industrial metals like Copper are off 1%, while WTI drops 3% as traders dump spot contracts (Expiry today) along with the back end of the curve (Iran headers forecasting “lower for longer” — Keep an eye on HY today, the basket of high-debt levered E&Ps were hit for almost 10% yesterday, and Symantec / Veritas renegotiating terms may weigh on sentiment, as BofA and MS were having problems locking down the loan.

 Business Insider Emails & Alerts